gillyware/gatekeeper/docs/usage/permissions.md

 $permissions = Gatekeeper::getAllPermissions();
 ```

-<a name="model-permission-assignments"></a>
+<a name="model-permission-relationships"></a>
-## Model Permission Assignments
+## Model Permission Relationships

-The following methods allow you to assign, revoke, and inspect permissions for models.
+The following methods allow you to assign, unassign, deny, undeny, and inspect permissions for models.

 > [!NOTE]
 > Models passed to Gatekeeper must use the `\Gillyware\Gatekeeper\Traits\HasPermissions` trait for the following functionality.